GEMISIS/captain-chris-bot/README.md

 Adding commands is fairly straightforward:

-1. Begin by creating a new command file in `src/commands`
+1. Begin by creating a new command file in [src/commands](src/commands)
 2. Declare a slash command structure.
 3. Declare your command's callback for when called.
-4. Update `src/commands/command-list.ts`'s `Commands` array with your command.
+4. Update the [Commands array in src/commands/command-list.ts](src/commands/command-list.ts#L27) with your command.

-As an example, you can see in `src/commands/hello.ts` a very simple "hello world" command.
-If you want your command to take inputs, see `src/commands/poke.ts` for how to tag users (note that you can use strings and other types too!)
+As an example, you can see in [src/commands/hello.ts](src/commands/hello.ts) a very simple "hello world" command.
+If you want your command to take inputs, see [src/commands/poke.ts](src/commands/poke.ts) for how to tag users (note that you can use strings and other types too!)

 After you have added a new command, there are two things that still need to happen to actually use the commands: